 - How to keep the patient-care flow from being disrupted?

 - How to ensure patient check-in despite the downtime?

-- How to assist physicians and staff document the visit?
+- How to assist physicians and staff in documenting the visit?

 The next step in your EHR implementation process is pointing out the necessary activities around your go-live day.
-This includes:
+These include:

 - System reporting procedure and project evaluation

 - Alteration of appointments and schedules

 - Network speed and reliability analysis

 If you satisfy all your pre-set successful EHR implementation benchmarks, it’s safe to say you’re likely in for a good forward run.